Michelle-Lee/Data-Science-Analysis-Projects/README.md

 # Data-Science-and-Analysis-Projects
-Portfolio of my projects for self learning, personal interests, or academic purposes.
+Data Science portfolio of my projects for self learning, personal interests, or academic purposes.